The 7 Best Nail Hole Fillers for MDF and Wood Trim

 J-B Weld KwikWood Wood Repair Stick is another great hand-mixable epoxy putty that’s specially formulated to repair and rebuild wood.

-When mixed, cured, and dried (within 25-20 minutes), your wood can be easily shaped, tapped, filed, sanded, drilled, and painted.
+When mixed, applied, dried (within 25-20 minutes) and cured, its long-lasting permanent bond (that is stronger than wood) allows your wood to be easily shaped, tapped, filed, sanded, drilled, and painted.

 What I LikeWhat I Didn’t Like